weberjn/openhab-tryout-guide/openhab-tryout-guide-gui.md

 ID: `vthings`

-Label: `Virtual Things Test OpenHAB`
+Label: `Virtual Things Test openHAB`

 The page will contain a Frame, that contains a heading and blocks to display our items and therefore the vlamp1 Thing's attributes.